Joshua-C-Clark/Hawaii-Housing/README.md

 ## Data

-All data was obtained from [Hawaii Government Travel Statistics] (https://dbedt.hawaii.gov/visitor/).
-The concatenated data is contained in [data.csv] (https://github.com/Joshua-C-Clark/Hawaii-Housing/blob/main/data.csv) and is available for future projects and use.
+All data was obtained from [Hawaii Government Travel Statistics](https://dbedt.hawaii.gov/visitor/).
+The concatenated data is contained in [data.csv](https://github.com/Joshua-C-Clark/Hawaii-Housing/blob/main/data.csv) and is available for future projects and use.